nanocluster/photons/README.md

 ## examples
 .stream, .pcfslog, and .pos files in the example folder.
 PCFS_example.py for data analysis.

-# fit_with_lorentzian
-Fitting function to fit PCFS interferogram with several lorentzians.

 # swabian_lifetime
 Plots the lifetime histogram of data from the swabian unit.